InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/service-vs-library.md

 increases, leading to more frequent opportunities to refine, improve and optimise the implementation.

-Encourages incremental operational standardisation in release packaging, telemetry, health/readiness endpoints in the shared code.
+Encourages incremental operational standardisation in release packaging, telemetry, health/readiness endpoints and so on as the teams realise they can more efficiently maintain this in the shared code if they agree on standard conventions.

 ## See also